 University of Virginia Health System deploys iTREAT (Improving Treatment with Rapid Evaluation of Acute Stroke via Mobile Telemedicine) telemedicine toolkits in ambulances for stroke victims.
-With constant connectivity being an essential part of this innovative tool, UVA Health System chose Cradlepoint’s ruggedized in-vehicle routing solutions with integrated 4G LTE modems.
+With constant connectivity being an essential part of this innovative tool, UVA Health System chose Cradlepoint's NetCloud Service for mobile for an improved network connection.
+The service includes routing, a WiFi access point, GPS and telematics integration, WiFi-as-WAN, and cloud configuration and troubleshooting, all delivered via an in-vehicle LTE router with 24x7 support and a limited lifetime warranty.
 First responders now have a highly reliable, cost-effective toolkit that can save time, money, and lives.

 University of Virginia Health System operates a hospital, level I trauma center, nationally recognized cancer and heart centers, and primary and specialty clinics throughout central Virginia.
 This award-winning organization’s hospital employs nearly 7,000 people and has roughly 60,000 emergency visits per year.

 UVA Health System developed a toolkit with telehealth capabilities that links field emergency professionals to the UVA emergency room while stroke victims are being transported via ambulance.
 Getting a neurological assessment started en route instead of after arrival at the hospital can save lives and prevent paralysis, speech, vision problems, and permanent disability.